Middle East

 ANKARA

-Detainees from the Global Sumud Flotilla are on an indefinite hunger strike since held by Israeli forces, the International Committee to Break the Siege of Gaza said on Friday.
+Detainees from the Global Sumud Flotilla have been on an indefinite hunger strike since being held by Israeli forces, the International Committee to Break the Siege of Gaza said on Friday.

 In a statement, the committee said several activists held aboard the flotilla vessels attacked in international waters “announced that they have entered an open-ended hunger strike from the moment of their detention.”